Department of Oral and Maxillofacial Surgery

 The Department of Oral and Maxillofacial Surgery (OMFS) provides a broad educational basis for our predoctoral and graduate programs, as well as serving the community through our Professional Services Division.

-OMFS, located within the School of Dentistry, in Dallas, is staffed by full-time faculty, part-time clinical faculty, OMFS students, and supported by the assistance of clinical and clerical staff.
+OMFS, located within the College of Dentistry, in Dallas, Texas, is staffed by full-time faculty, part-time clinical faculty, OMFS students, and supported by the assistance of clinical, administrative, and clerical staff.

-The postgraduate division conducts one of the most highly prized and sought after OMFS specialty programs in the country, attracting the brightest and most-talented applicants each year from the graduating dental school classes and even from some medical professions.
+This postgraduate division conducts one of the most highly-prized and sought after OMFS specialty programs in the country, attracting the brightest and most-talented applicants each year.

-There are two levels of training currently offered:
+There are two levels of training currently available:

-1) a 6-year combined MD/Certificate program in conjunction with Texas Tech University School of Medicine; and
+1. a 6-year combined MD/Certificate program in conjunction with Texas A&M University College of Medicine (located in Dallas, Texas); and

-All applicants must be currently enrolled in an American Dental Association (ADA)-accredited US or Canadian dental school, or hold a DDS or DMD degree from an ADA-accredited US or Canadian dental school.
-Dentists with degrees from foreign countries are not eligible for the combined 6-year MD/OMFS Certification Program.
-Applicants with dental degrees from foreign dental schools are eligible for the 4-year Certificate program on a case-by-case basis.
+All applicants must be currently enrolled in an accredited U.S. dental school, or hold a DDS or DMD degree from an accredited U.S. dental school.
+The dental program must be accredited by the American Dental Association's Commission on Dental Accreditation.
+Dentists with degrees from outside the U.S. are not eligible for the combined 6-year MD/OMFS Certification Program.

 Interviews are by invitation only.
 If invited, all applicants are expected to interview in person to be considered for program admission.
 All interviews are held on one day, usually in early December, and substantial notice is given of the date.
 Interviewees should plan on arriving the night prior to the interview because they begin very early in the morning.
-Interviews often run through late afternoon, depending on how many applicants have accepted our invitation to interview.
+Interviews often run through late afternoon, depending on how many applicants were invited to interview.

 The program uses the ADEA Postdoctoral Application Support Service (PASS) and the Postdoctoral Dental Matching Program (MATCH).
 The application deadline is October 1 of each year, for matriculation the following June.